 Most people know about donating whole blood, a painless procedure that takes only about ten minutes (in addition to the time for preparation and recovery).
 But one can donate plasma and only plasma in a procedure called plasmapheresis, during which blood is drawn, the plasma is separated and the blood cells and platelets are returned to the donor.
 This usually takes about 45 minutes, and plasma is rather quickly replenished in the body.
 The volume (typically between 650ml and 880ml) and frequency of donations are regulated by each country.

-Kedrion works with donors in the United States, collecting plasma in state-of-the-art plasma collection centers.
+Kedrion works with donors in the United States and Czech Republic, collecting plasma in state-of-the-art plasma collection centers.
 In Italy Kedrion cooperates with donor associations and the National Health System.

 From plasma to medicinal product